The Dyers’ Group, information and resources

-Meetings are either in person at the Burridge Gardens Community Centre off Danvers Avenue SW11 1AR on Saturday mornings at 11:00 am prior to the afternoon monthly Guild meeting or by Zoom.
-The Zoom meetings are normally held on the first Monday evening of the month at 7:00 pm.
-A recording of the meeting is made available to members for about a month afterwards for the benefit of those who were unable to attend.
+Meetings are either in person at the Burridge Gardens Community Centre off Danvers Avenue, Clapham Junction, SW11 1AR on Saturday mornings at 11:00 am prior to the afternoon monthly Guild meeting or early on a weekday evening by Zoom.

 Learning resources

-Morley College offers occasional taster and short courses in dyeing and printing at its Waterloo Centre, 61 Westminster Bridge Road, London SE1 7HT.
+Morley College offers courses in dyeing and printing at its Waterloo Centre, 61 Westminster Bridge Road, London SE1 7HT.

 The Association of Guilds of Weavers, Spinners and Dyers organises a summer school every two years and one or more of the courses will be for aspects of both synthetic and natural dyeing.